NLP-Discourse-SoochowU/rst_dp2018/README.md

 <b>-- General Information</b>
 ```
-   1. This RST-style discourse parser produces discourse tree structure on full-text level, given a raw text.
+   1. This is an RST-style text-level discourse parser based on "shift-reduce" mechanism.
-   2. The method we use in this parser is similar to the method in the paper RST Discourse Parsing with Tree-structured Neural Networks.
+   2. An end-to-end parser version of "RST Discourse Parsing with Tree-structured Neural Networks".
 ```

 <b>-- Required Packages</b>